Powerlearnproject/se-day1-assignment-mac-cloud/README.md

 1. Explain what software engineering is and discuss its importance in the technology industry.

-Software Engineering is the systematic application of engineering principles to the design, development, maintenance, testing, and evaluation of software and systems.
+Software Engineering The process of designing, developing, and maintaining
+          software
 Ensuring that software products are of high quality, reliable, efficient, scalable, and user-friendly.
 It involves using structured methodologies, tools, and best practices to create software that meets specific requirements while solving real-world problems.

 2. Identify and describe at least three key milestones in the evolution of software engineering.